 São Tomé and Príncipe Birding Tours

-Our São Tomé and Príncipe birding tours target the islands’ many endemics and also look for a number of exciting West Africa bird species when we make it onto these exciting islands.
+Our São Tomé and Príncipe birding tours target the islands’ many endemics and also look for a number of exciting West African bird species when we make it onto these exciting islands.
 With 75% of its area covered by rainforest, São Tomé and Príncipe is characterized by unspoiled, palm-fringed beaches, towering volcanic peaks, and a fascinating history.
 With the recent discovery of large oil deposits in the Gulf of Guinea, São Tomé and Príncipe is on the cusp of change.
 This is Africa’s second-smallest country (after the Seychelles), and it exhibits an enticing blend of African, Portuguese, and Caribbean culture.
 Pioneering travelers (or less pioneering ones simply joining our bird tours, making it easier) will discover an African island paradise.
-Largely unexplored and unexploited by tourism, these tropical, volcanic islands off the west-African coast are the antitheses of mass-market destinations and one of the most unspoiled places on earth.
+Largely unexplored and unexploited by tourism, these tropical, volcanic islands in the Gulf of Guinea are the antitheses of mass-market destinations and one of the most unspoiled places on earth.
 The scarcity of tourists is one of the islands’ biggest attractions.
-However, for birders of course an even bigger attraction is the presence of 26 endemic bird species!
+However, for birders of course an even bigger attraction is the presence of 28 endemic bird species!
 This amazing count of endemics means we’re puzzled that these beautiful islands are so under-birded and poorly known in world birding circles.
-It’s easy to combine a birding trip to São Tomé and Príncipe with your birding holiday to Gabon or Ghana.
+It’s easy to combine a birding trip to São Tomé and Príncipe with your birding holiday to Portugal, Ghana, or Angola.
 So why not?

 Read More About São Tomé and Príncipe

-São Tomé and Príncipe not only have a lot of endemic birds but are also full of endemic plants, including some giant Begonia species.
-If you want to see big mammals, it’s best to combine your birding trip to São Tomé and Príncipe with Gabon or somewhere else on the African mainland.
-But these islands are very important for another charismatic animal, Hawksbill Turtle.
+São Tomé and Príncipe not only have a lot of endemic birds but are also full of endemic plants, including some giant Begonia species and the islands are very important for another charismatic animal, Hawksbill Turtle.

-São Tomé and Príncipe have links with Portugal, and many birders fly direct from there or from Gabon and more recently from Ghana (now making it easier than before to combine these exciting little islands in the Gulf of Guinea with our Ghana birding tour.
+São Tomé and Príncipe have links with Portugal, and many birders fly direct from there or more recently from Ghana or from Angola, now making it easier than before to combine these exciting little islands in the Gulf of Guinea with our Angola birding tour.

 When is the best time to bird São Tomé and Príncipe?
-With the country being rather rainy, the ideal time for a São Tomé and Príncipe tour is June through September when it is the (relatively) dry season.
-This also makes it easy to combine this tour with our Gabon birding tour; Gabon is indeed also very good during these exact same months.
+With the country being rather rainy most of the year, particularly in the south of each island, the ideal time for a São Tomé and Príncipe tour is June through September when it is the (relatively) dry season.
+This also makes it easy to combine this tour with our Angola birding tour; Angola is indeed also very good during these exact same months.

-These islands are scenically beautiful, making a birding vacation to this part of the world even more appealing.
+These islands are scenically beautiful, offer decent accommodation (particularly in Príncipe), provide great local food, therefore making a birding vacation to this part of the world even more appealing.
 From mangrove-lined estuaries and palm-fringed beaches one can ascend to over 6,000 feet (2,000 meters) through cocoa plantations and to the montane forests that contain many of the endemics.

 Download São Tomé and Príncipe Itineraries